Young people

 Overview

-- Rates of chlamydia and gonorrhoea diagnoses in Australia are highest amongst people aged 15-24 years.
+• Rates of chlamydia and gonorrhoea diagnoses in Australia are highest among people aged 15-29 years.

-- Most young people attend a general practice at least once a year and are often unaware of their risk of infection and that STIs are often asymptomatic.
-The 8th edition of the RACGP Guidelines for Preventive Activities in General Practice recommends annual testing for chlamydia infection in all sexually active people aged 15-29 years (for both sexes).
-Currently, chlamydia is detected in approximately 1 in 20 young Australians who have screening tests in general practice
+• Most young people attend a general practice at least once a year, and are often unaware of their risk of infection and that sexually transmitted infections (STIs) are often asymptomatic.
+The 9th edition of the RACGP Guidelines for Preventive Activities in General Practice recommends opportunistic testing for chlamydia infection in all sexually active people aged 15-29 years.
+Currently, chlamydia is detected in approximately 1 in 20 young Australians who have screening tests in general practice.

-- Negotiating to see all young people alone, discussing confidentiality, minimising costs and routinely offering STI screening (using self-collected samples, when appropriate) to all young people can help overcome barriers to STI testing
+• Negotiating to see all young people alone, discussing confidentiality, minimising costs and routinely offering STI screening (using self-collected samples, when appropriate) to all young people can help overcome barriers to STI testing.
+Useful resources on how to bring up sexual health and related issues can be found here.

-- Providing care to adolescents, particularly younger adolescents, may involve a complete psychosocial (“HEADSS”) risk assessment, and an assessment of the young person’s capacity for decision-making and consent whilst being aware of child protection issues and mandatory reporting requirements.
+• Providing care to adolescents, particularly younger adolescents, may involve a complete psychosocial HEADSS Assessment and an assessment of the young person’s capacity for decision making and consent while being aware of child protection issues and mandatory reporting requirements.